The Song Is Ended

 The Song Is Ended (Das Lied ist aus) is a 1930 German romantic musical film directed by Géza von Bolváry, and starring Liane Haid, Willi Forst, and Margarete Schlegel.
 A separate French-language version Petit officier...
 Adieu! was also produced.
+It was shot at the Tempelhof Studios in Berlin.
 The film's sets were designed by the art directors Robert Neppach and Erwin Scharf.

-It was shot at the Tempelhof Studios in Berlin.
+Synopsis

+Tilla Morland is a major operetta star.
+Celebrating with friends at a fancy restaurant, she is asked to sing the hit song from her new triumph.
+To her outrage one of the customers gets up and leaves during her performance.
+A few days later the same man, an ex-army officer, turns up as her new private secretary.
+The two gradually warm to each other during their work, and fall in love.
+Each is unable to tell the other about their true feelings.